Deltares/hydromt/docs/user_guide/hydromt_cli.rst

 Check command
 -------------
 The **hydromt check** command is used to validate the configuration file, the data catalog, and the region.
 It can be useful to validate files before running other command lines to avoid errors.
+Please note that it will only check the syntax of the files provided.
+The actual data or calculations referenced will not be checked, loaded or performed.

-It does not have any required arguments but several options that you can choose:
+The command does not have any required arguments but several options that you can choose from:

 - `-m, \-\-model`: The name of the model to validate.
 The available models can be printed using the `hydromt \-\-models` command.
 - `-i, \-\-config`: Relative or absolute path to the HydroMT configuration file to validate.
 - `-d, \-\-data`: Relative or absolute path to the local yaml data catalog file or name of a predefined data catalog to validate.
 - `-r, \-\-region`: Set the region to validate (only `bbox` and `geom` types supported).
 The region is specified as a dictionary with the region type and the region coordinates.
+Please note that the `bbox` coordinates should be in `EPSG:4326`.

 If you only wish to validate a region or a data catalog files, they can be run separately.
 Because configuration files are dependant on the model to build/update, to check a configuration file, you need to specify the model.